 There are the dangers of having seizures and blood pressure issues, with serious risk of heart issues.

-Full rehab may be unreachable financially for some, so here's another option you may like to consider.
+Full alcohol or drug rehab may be unreachable financially for some, so here's another option you may like to consider.

 If you relapse you should not expect a refund, as the cause of the relapse is down to the client in each case.

-What Are The Stages Of Admitting To Rehab?
+What Are The Origins Of The Abbeycare Group?

 Following personal experiences of Abbeycare staff, we started providing rehab care in 2005.

-Our admissions team are ready to help.
+Our admissions team are ready to listen to your needs.

-The Abbeycare clinic team are ready to help you co-ordinate everything.
+Our clinic team are ready to help you make the progress you need.